 - Waddlers get their action from a scooped metal dish attached to the front of the lure body.

 - Fizzers get their action from the angler and from one or more blades attached to the lure body.

 - Fizzers get their name from the fizzing noise they create that imitates the buzzing wings of a drowning insect or a freaked-out rodent.

 Catching a fish with a surface lure can be a real rush.
 Sizeable fish can create quite an explosion when they hit the bait.

-Blade fishing lures are a weighted, fish-shaped blade made with a swinging hook and designed for fishing in deep water.
+Blade fishing lures popular freshwater trolling lures consisting of weighted, fish-shaped blades made with a swinging hook and designed for fishing in deep water.

-These are safety-pin lures for surface fishing that have a propeller blade on one piece of wire and a weighted body, skirt and hook on the other.
+These (top) freshwater lures are safety-pin lures for surface fishing that have a propeller blade on one piece of wire and a weighted body, skirt and hook on the other.